EnaihoVFX/IsaiahVFX/README.md

 # About Me

-Hello, fellow developers! 👋 I'm Isaiah, a seasoned programmer with 4 years of experience in the software development realm.
+Hello, fellow developers! 👋 I'm Enaiho, a seasoned programmer with 4 years of experience in the software development realm.
 My expertise spans a range of programming languages, and I'm on the lookout for exciting commission work opportunities.

 - I hope to influence future technology with my innovative skills, im planning on moving my focus from a more gaming oriented to cybersecurity and machine learning
 - I'm currently educating myself on cybersecurity and building foundational skills to consolidate my path.
 In the recent years i've gained interest in cybersecurity after experiencing , multiple server attacks to a project i was working on.
 This drove me to begin my path working towards voiding threats and decreasing risks.